AdaCore/spark2014/README.md

 ```

 In order to build SPARK, you need to install first the following dependencies
-(and we recommend using the Opam package manager for these):
+(and we recommend using the OPAM package manager for these):

 * ocaml compiler
 * ocamlgraph library